Skip to content

 Module

 The Module resource represents an installable component or application that can be deployed into a Workspace.
-Modules reference resource definitions (Helm charts or custom plugins) and support hibernation to reduce resource consumption.
+Modules can deploy Helm charts or run custom containerized modules, and support hibernation to reduce resource consumption.

 • API Group: batch.forkspacer.com